robrix/Madness/README.md

 	oneOf([x1, x2, x3])
 	```

-	tries a sequence of parsers until the first success, producing parses as `X`
+	tries a sequence of parsers until the first success, producing parses as `X`.

 	```swift
 	anyOf(["x", "y", "z"])
 	```

-	tries to parse one each of a set of literals in sequence, collecting each successful parse into an array until none match
+	tries to parse one each of a set of literals in sequence, collecting each successful parse into an array until none match.

 	```swift
 	allOf(["x", "y", "z"])
 	```

-	greedier than `anyOf`, parsing every match from a set of literals in sequence, including duplicates
+	greedier than `anyOf`, parsing every match from a set of literals in sequence, including duplicates.

 - **Repetition**